prjemian/assign_gup/docs/source/instructions.rst

         Editor: Reviewers

-.. note:: In various example screen images shown in this documentation, the details of specific individuals or proposals has been removed or obscured to preserve anonymity.
+.. note:: In various example screen images shown in this documentation, the details of specific individuals or proposals have been removed or obscured to preserve anonymity.